Coronation of George VI and Elizabeth: Commemorative rail services

 The Coronation Scot and The Coronation were trains operated by the London, Midland and Scottish Railway and the London and North Eastern Railway respectively, in order to celebrate the coronation.
 Both were uniquely constructed streamlined express trains, with the intent of matching the level of luxury surrounding the event and the royal family.

-Commemorative clock towers
+Commemorative structures

 Two clock towers were built in Malaya (now Malaysia) to commemorate the coronation.
 One is located at Medan Pasar, Kuala Lumpur, and was erected in 1937.
-The clock tower still exists today; however, the memorial plaques were removed following the independence of Malaya (1957).
+The clock tower still exists although the memorial plaques were removed following the independence of Malaya (1957).
 The other tower is located at Kuala Kangsar, Perak, and was completed in 1939.
-It still exists today and is popular among tourists.
+It still stands and has become a popular tourist attraction.
+In Devon, England, the Bantham Coronation Boathouse was built by Lieutenant Commander Charles E. Evans RNVR to celebrate the event.

 Empire

 The National Archives released photographs of celebrations for the Coronation from across the British Empire where various commemorations were held.
 These included military parades, athletics events and religious services, and the gallery below shows examples of these commemorative events: